LEVIREALXD2/CodenameEngine-1.0.1-Optimized/README.md

-# Friday Night Funkin' - Codename Engine
+# Friday Night Funkin' - Codename Engine Mobile

+> [!CAUTION]
+> If you encounter any issues in the MOBILE PORT, PLEASE REPORT THEM TO US FIRST!
+> This helps us ensure the best experience for all users and allows us to fix problems quickly, without disturbing the upstream repository.

 ![Animated-Banner](https://github.com/user-attachments/assets/5830221d-d954-4be3-afe8-caae364a5881)